 In the next verse we read: "Grace and peace be multiplied unto you through the knowledge OF GOD AND OF JESUS OUR LORD."

 Here several texts omit "of God and of Jesus" - The Expositor's Greek Testament does this.
-Other texts omit just "of God", and Sinaiticus adds the word CHRIST and so says: "of God and of Jesus CHRIST our Lord".
+Other texts omit just "of God", and Sinaiticus and Alexandrinus both add the word CHRIST and so say: "of God and of Jesus CHRIST our Lord".

 Other Greek manuscripts read "Jesus our Saviour" instead of "Jesus our Lord", and others still reverse the word order and add Christ and end up with "of our Lord Jesus Christ" instead of "of Jesus our Lord", while a few others say "of OUR God" instead of "of God".

 Lamsa's translation of the Aramaic/Syriac Peshitta reads differently than them all.
 It says: "to those who through the righteousness of OUR LORD (not God) and Saviour Jesus Christ"